-These affordable wellness breaks range from yoga retreats to meditation-focused weekends to mental-health holidays.
-Here are five destinations that put your wellness first.
-(Note: While complimentary yoga mats are available at most of these wellness centers, you can always bring your own.)
+These affordable wellness vacations range from yoga retreats to meditation-focused weekends to mental-health holidays.
+Here are five budget-friendly destinations that help you prioritize your wellness while giving you a relaxing break from the everyday.

 Kripalu Center for Yoga & Health in Stockbridge, Massachusetts

-Accommodations (from $200) are simple but comfortable.
-You can save money by booking a shared or dormitory-style room, and three healthy buffet-style meals in the Kripalu Kitchen each day (with various dietary alternatives available) are included with your accommodations, as well as use of the fitness room, sauna, lake, meditation garden and walking trails.
+Accommodations (from $195) are simple but comfortable.
+You can save money by booking a shared or dormitory-style room (note the dorms have not been available during the COVID-19 pandemic but should be reopening March 2022 with proof of vaccination).
+Plus, three healthy meals in the Kripalu Kitchen (various dietary alternatives are available) are included each day with your accommodations, as well as use of the fitness room, lake, meditation garden and walking trails.

 Shambhala Mountain Center in Red Feather Lakes, Colorado